jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 On the contrary, you see, exercising, composting, teaching your kids to prepare for the worst _does_ change the world.
 Good decisions change and improve your world—giving you freedom from dependency and power over your part of society.
 And, since power is to politics what money is to finance, your personal choices are always your most potent political weapon.

 The question is, how do we increase your powers.
 The answer, we'll find out in this book, is better technology, and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy."
-It's about making you powerful so you can earn your freedom and happiness.
+It's about making you powerful so you can earn your happiness.

 For decades, our way of life has been trying to evolve to the Internet Age.
 But, the established powers of the Industrial Age have been holding us back.
 Our society's ability to deal with life's inevitable pitfalls will only get worse until we completely change our politics.